yiyedang/random-repo-name/proposal.md

 3. Input: Describe the data that is needed to solve your problem.
 Include an example format of the input data.

+The input will be a file with the first line containing the total number of students and the groups needed (both integers).
+The rest of file will be information about students.
+Each line will contain a students' full name and GPA (in double).
+Example input:
+400 80
+First name1,last name1,3.0
+First name2,last name2,3.5
+First name3,last name3,3.8

 4. User Interface: Users will run the program from the console.